mrezabayat/iamsorush/content/posts/static-polymorphism-cpp/index.md

 * The details of polymorphic functions are hidden from the compiler, so it cannot optimise the caller context with regard to the function.

-To use static polymorphism, it should be somehow proven to developers that the above points are the bottleneck of speed for a high-performance program.
+To use static polymorphism, it should be somehow proven to developers that the above points are the bottleneck for a high-performance program.
 Even then, we have to ask ourselves is worth it dumping sweet flexibility and easy maintenance of a dynamic polymorphism code.